Walter Lambe

 Walter Lambe (1450–1? – after Michaelmas 1504) was an English composer.

 His works are well represented in the Eton Choirbook.
 Also the Lambeth Choirbook and the Caius Choirbook include his works.

-Born in Salisbury, elected King's Scholar at Eton College in August 1467 aged 15.
-By 1477 Lambe was a clerk at Holy Trinity College, Arundel and in 1479 he moved to St George's Chapel, Windsor as a clerk of the choir there.
+Born in Salisbury, Lambe was elected King's Scholar at Eton College in August 1467 aged 15.
+By 1477 he was a clerk at Holy Trinity College, Arundel, and in 1479 he moved to St George's Chapel, Windsor, as a clerk of the choir there.